william-santini/WiSSkHy/README.md

 ## Installation
-You can either run the Shiny Apps with R Studio or run the WiSSkHy.exe.
+You can either run the Shiny apps with RStudio or use the WiSSkHy.exe.
-To read externally the WiSSkHy SQLite database, if needed, you can install Dbeaver or SQlite Browser
+If you need to access the WiSSkHy SQLite database externally, you can install DBeaver or SQLite Browser.

 ## Database management